EricGebhart/flickr-fetcher/README.md

  Maybe 8 processes is not so bad...

- Upon successful retrieval and writing of the original image file, image records should have a populated sizes vector of _:original_
+ Upon successful retrieval and writing of the original image file, image records should have a populated _sizes vector_ of _:original_
  ie. `:sizes [:original]` If given on the command line or by the server's request , `:resizes []` may also have other entries.
 These metadata records should then be given to the queue component for the worker to create the resized images.

  ### A different division of labor.

- Another possible way to divide responsibilities is to let the database do the fetching of the original file when it is requested.
-I Like that as it simplifies the fetcher and puts the responsibility of the saving and delivering the original image all in one place.  ---  *Think on this, and Rewrite*

 ### Queue